Personal Trainer Vancouver

 This is not an argument against cardio.
 Cardiovascular health matters.
 Moderate-intensity aerobic work supports heart health, recovery, and general movement capacity.
 The mistake is allowing cardio to replace strength rather than support it.

-An effective fat-loss framework for busy adults is surprisingly simple: three to four structured resistance sessions per week, progressive overload built into the program, daily low-intensity movement such as walking, and a moderate calorie deficit supported by adequate protein intake.
+Three to four structured resistance sessions per week, progressive overload built into the program, daily low-intensity movement such as walking, and a moderate calorie deficit supported by adequate protein intake.
 This approach protects muscle, supports metabolism, and reduces the risk of plateaus.

-Another important factor is body composition.
 Scale weight alone is a crude metric.
 Two individuals can weigh the same but look and function entirely differently, depending on muscle mass and fat distribution.
 Strength training shifts body composition in a favourable direction, even if total body weight changes slowly.
 This is why people who lift often look leaner at the same weight compared to when they relied on cardio alone.

 Long-term sustainability is the real measure of success.
 The goal should not be to lose weight quickly, but to maintain a leaner, stronger physique years from now.
 Strength training builds the structural and metabolic base that makes maintenance possible.
 Without it, the body adapts to lower muscle mass, lower metabolic rate, and a higher risk of regain.